13pixlar/sticky-list/README.md

 * Graphic shortcode builder
 * Export list to .csv from front end
 * Abillity to control ALL settings from within the shortcode
-* Support for multiple uploads in file field
 * Support for full multi page forms

 #### Usage